ZalanceInc/playfab-api-c3/README.md

 - Support for authentication and economy (v2)
 - Asynchronous calls for data retrieval
-- Messaging support for user facing feedback
+- Messaging support for user-facing feedback
 - Minification compatible